Bugatti1982/Car-Finder/README.md

 * Brandi & Bee are meeting at 11:40 am for a design hudle

 * Brandon is leading tech consultant on back end to front end connection for Mattison and Marcellus

+### Meeting Notes on Oct 14, 2024

+* We continued to have trouble connecting front end to back end.

+* Mattison added the code for the connection but we are not sure where the error is coming from.

+### Meeting Notes on Oct 15, 2024